 For example, if a role has been created today, are we going to select someone into that role next time?
 If we had to postpone a topic today, when are we going to talk about it?
 If we created policy today, let’s put the review date for that policy on the backlog or in the calendar.
 Agenda planning for the next meeting(s) will be much easier if you take those three minutes during the meeting to gather that information while it is still fresh.
 Some groups also choose to do a review of all action items at that point.
 Below is an example of what this phase might sound like.

-“Ok, so we consented to postpone [agenda item 2] so that should be on the agenda for next time.
+Facilitator: “Ok, so we consented to postpone [agenda item 2] so that should be on the agenda for next time.
 I will also note down the date for the evaluation of today’s decision.
-We did not talk yet about how we are going to make sure everyone knows about this policy change so let me put that on the backlog as well.
+We did not talk yet about how we are going to make sure everyone knows about this policy change.
+So, let me put that on the backlog as well.
 Anything else someone is aware of for agenda items?”

-“Yes, we had asked for Paveen to report again next time like she did today.”
+Circle Member: “Yes, we had asked for Parveen to report again next time like she did today.”

 We close the meeting with a meeting evaluation where each member, in a round, highlights their observations and reflections on the meeting.

 During that check-out, circle members can reflect on anything that seems relevant to them.
-Typically, useful feedback can be given on
+Typically, you can give useful feedback on:

 - interpersonal dynamics (gratitude, tension, style of communication, sense of connection etc.)